 $1,437,501

-Directed and written with exceptional sensitivity by Céline Sciamma, Tomboy tells the story of Laure, a gender non-conforming child who moves with her family to a new neighborhood in the scenic outskirts of Paris.
+Directed and written with remarkable sensitivity by Céline Sciamma, Tomboy traces the journey of Laure, a gender non-conforming child whose family relocates to the peaceful outskirts of Paris.

 Comedy